tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 For example, do you dedicate 2 hours a day to simply learning to code in the particular language of the product you're documenting?
 Should you carve this time out of your employer's time, or your own, or both?
 How do you get other doc work done, given that meetings and miscellaneous tasks usually eat up another 2 hours of work time?
 What strategies should you implement to actually learn code in a way that sticks?
 What if what you're learning has little connection or relevance with the code you're documenting?

 In a post called [Strategies for learning technology -- podcast recommendation and a poll](https://idratherbewriting.com/2018/08/10/how-much-time-devoted-to-learning-tech-is-needed/), I linked to a 10-minute Tech Comm podcast with [Amruta Ranade on Learning New Technology](https://www.stitcher.com/podcast/uah-technical-writing/10minute-tech-comm/e/supersized-holiday-spectacular-41636141) and then polled readers to learn a little about their tech learning habits.
-In reader [responses](https://www.questionpro.com/t/PEGKEZcj57), most indicated that they *should* spend 30-60 min. each day learning technology, but most spend between 0-20 min actually doing so.
+In the [reader responses](https://www.questionpro.com/t/PEGKEZcj57), most indicated that they *should* spend 30-60 minutes each day learning technology, but most spend between 0-20 min actually doing so.
 To learn, they use general Google searches.
 They mostly devote this time to learning tech at work, though some split the time between work at home.

-Personally, I think spending 20 min. a day isn't enough to keep up with the knowledge needs.
-60 minutes is more appropriate, but really, if you want to make progress, you'll need about twice that time.
+Personally, I think spending 20 minutes a day isn't enough to keep up with the knowledge needs.
+60 minutes is more appropriate, but really, if you want to make progress, you'll need to devote about twice this time.
 Finding 1-2 hours of time at work to learn it is unlikely.
-I always feel like I'm not getting enough done as is during work hours &mdash; learning tech often feels like a work hobby activity taking me away from my real duties.
-The information I need to document the current topic is usually too advanced to be practical to absorb from the start.
+I always feel like I'm not getting enough done as is during work hours &mdash; learning technology often feels like a side activity taking me away from my real duties.
+The information I need to document in the present moment is usually too advanced to simply learn from watching tutorials on Safaribooks or other sources.
 I have to ramp up through the foundational topics first, and that slow ramp-up feels like a tangent to the real work that needs to get done.
-And yet, I have a busy home life as well, so I have to find time between work and home to get some learning done.
+And yet, I have a busy home life as well (4 daughters, all at home!), so I have to find time between work and home to get some learning done.
+(Did I also mention that I blog a lot?)

 There are a lot of questions about just how to learn code, and I don't have all the answers.
 But here's what I know:

 *  Developer documentation requires familiarity with code, though exactly how much expertise you need is debatable.
 *  You have to understand explanations from engineers, including the terms used.
-These explanations should focus on the why more than the how.
+These explanations should focus on the *why* more than the *how*.
-*  You should be able to test code from engineers in order to identify assumptions engineers are often blind to.
+*  You should be able to test code from engineers in order to identify assumptions that engineers are often blind to.
-*  To thrive in an API documentation career, you have to incorporate a regiment of continual technology learning.
+*  To thrive in an API documentation career, you have to incorporate a regiment of continual learning.

 ## Is being a generalist disappointing from a career standpoint?